Aus energy grid needs urgent upgrades

 Mr Westerman also tagged five energy projects for urgent construction in Victoria, NSW and Tasmania, including the Victoria to NSW Interconnector West between the Snowy Mountains region and Melbourne.

-The urgency of the situation was a direct consequence of inaction by the former coalition government, Cabinet Minister Tony Burke said.
+Cabinet Minister Tony Burke said the urgency of the situation was a direct consequence of inaction by the former coalition government.

 "The previous government had deliberately not acted to provide what would give Australians not just cleaner energy, but also cheaper and more reliable energy," he told ABC radio on Thursday.